Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/comments.rst

 Avoid Over-commenting
 ---------------------

 Too many comments can clutter the code and make it harder to read.
-It’s better to write the code in such a way that it’s self-explanatory rather than relying on comments.
+It's better to write the code in such a way that it's self-explanatory rather than relying on comments.
 Use comments sparingly and effectively.

 General Guidelines
 ------------------